 · Apply for institutional aid by submitting your WWU Graduate Financial Aid Application, available at sfs.wallawalla.edu/application.

 · If you are eligible to apply for a Federal Direct Loan, you will be sent the application instructions (studentloans.gov)

 · After you have submitted all the required documents, SFS sends you a Financial Aid Award Portfolio detailing the amounts and types of aid awards you qualify to receive.

-For more information, contact Carolyn Janke at carolyn.janke(AT)wallawalla.edu
+For more information, contact Cari Butler at cari.butler(AT)wallawalla.edu

 Note: Your financial award is valid only for the upcoming school year and is nontransferable.
 It is your responsibility to inform SFS of charges in your financial circumstances or in information submitted.
 Graduate financial aid is contingent upon acceptance into the graduate program.